-At level 2 you can see people face to face (telehealth is still the prefered option).
+At level 1 you can see people face to face.
 You are required to put the following in place:

 Screen people for sysmptoms of COVID-19 prior to meeting them (ie, do they have a temperature, runny nose, sore throat, head cold, loss of sense of smell).
 Also you are required to screen them for contact with others who may have been exposed to the virus, have the virus or have any of the symptoms)

 Practice physical distancing (1 metre)

 Use infection control measures (ie, hand washing, wiping down surfaces)

 You can travel to see clients and attend training as long as screening is in place

 You can undertake group work with clients so long as physical distancing is practised

 Advice for Allied Health Professionals (ie, addiction workers) - Ministry of Health